 49K.
 No entry to premises used for habitation

-An authorised representative does not have authority under this Division to enter any part of the premises of an employer that is principally used for habitation by the employer and his or her household.
+(1) Except as provided in subsection (3), an authorised representative does not have authority under this Division to enter any part of premises principally used for habitation by an employer or a member of the employer’s household (habitation premises).

+(2) An authorised representative may apply to the Commission for an order permitting the authorised representative to enter habitation premises under section 49I(1).

+(3) The Commission may make the order only if it is satisfied that exceptional circumstances exist warranting the making of the order.

-[Section 49K inserted: No. 20 of 2002 s.
-146(1).]
+[Section 49K inserted: No. 30 of 2021 s.
+25.]

 49L.
 Authority must be shown on request